Logiqx/gps-wizard/docs/gpx/issues/gpsresults.md

 Ensuring the exports of GPSResults are compliant with GPX 1.0 is pretty straightforward:

 - Suitable schema is available at [`https://logiqx.github.io/gps-wizard/xmlschemas/gpsar/gpss.xsd`](https://logiqx.github.io/gps-wizard/xmlschemas/gpss/gpss.xsd)
-  - This should be uploaded to a folder on `https://www.gps-speed.com`
+  - This should be uploaded to a folder on `https://www.gps-speed.com` and referenced by GPX files
 - Changes to the GPX writer are relatively straightforward but will necessitate some tweaks to the GPX reader
   - The GPX reader should support elements with and without the `gpss` prefix to ensure backwards compatibility
 - Making all of these changes will ensure that the GPSResults exports are GPX 1.0 compliant
   - Applications that currently reject GPSResults exports will accept future exports - e.g. Garmin BaseCamp
 - Adding read support for all representations of speed and course will ensure compatibility with many GPX files
   - Support for `<course>`, `<speed>`, `<gpxdata:speed>`, `<gpxtpx:speed>`, `<gpxtpx:course>`
-- Additional fixes to the GPX reader are also beneficial
+- Various other tweaks / fixes of the GPX reader are also beneficial, as described within this document
-  - e.g. Timestamp issue when daylight saving is in place
+  - e.g. Times being wrong by 1 hour when daylight saving is in place